Jane Goodall, PH.D.

-In 1977, Dr. Goodall established the Jane Goodall Institute (JGI), which continues the Gombe research and is a global leader in the effort to protect chimpanzees and their habitats.
-Today, the Institute is widely recognized for establishing innovative, community-centered conservation and development programs in Africa, and Jane Goodall’s Roots & Shoots, JGI’s global environmental and humanitarian youth network, which has almost 150,000 members in 110 countries.
+In 1977, Dr. Goodall established the Jane Goodall Institute (JGI) to advance her vision and work around the world and for generations to come.
+JGI continues the work at Gombe Stream Research Center and is a global leader in the effort to protect chimpanzees and their habitats.
+The Institute is widely recognized for building on Dr. Goodall’s groundbreaking community-centered approach to conservation and development programs in Africa, and for Roots & Shoots, the global environmental and humanitarian youth program.

-Dr. Goodall travels an average 300 days per year, speaking about the threats facing chimpanzees, other environmental crises, and her reasons for hope that humankind will solve the problems it has imposed on our planet.
-She continually urges her audiences to recognize their personal responsibility and ability to effect change.
-“Every individual counts,” she says.
+Today, she travels an average of 300 days per year, speaking about the threats facing chimpanzees, other environmental crises, and her reasons for hope.
+In her speeches and books, she emphasizes the interconnectedness of all living things and the collective power of individual action, urging her audiences to recognize their personal responsibility and ability to effect change.
+“Every individual matters,” she says.
 “Every individual has a role to play.
 Every individual makes a difference.”

-Dr. Goodall’s scores of honors include the Medal of Tanzania, the National Geographic Society’s Hubbard Medal, Japan’s prestigious Kyoto Prize, Spain’s Prince of Asturias Award for Technical and Scientific Research, the Benjamin Franklin Medal in Life Science, and the Gandhi/King Award for Nonviolence.
-In April 2002, Secretary-General Kofi Annan named Dr. Goodall a United Nations Messenger of Peace, and Secretary-General Ban Ki-moon reappointed her in June 2007.
-In 2004, in a ceremony at Buckingham Palace, Dr. Goodall was invested as a Dame of the British Empire, the female equivalent of knighthood.
-In 2006, Dr. Goodall received the French Legion of Honor, presented by Prime Minister Dominique de Villepin, as well as the UNESCO Gold Medal Award.
+Dr. Goodall is the recipient of many honors, including the Medal of Tanzania, the National Geographic Society’s Hubbard Medal, Japan’s prestigious Kyoto Prize, the Benjamin Franklin Medal in Life Science, the UNESCO 60th Anniversary Medal, and the Gandhi/King Award for Nonviolence.
+In April 2002, Secretary General Kofi Annan named Dr. Goodall a United Nations Messenger of Peace.
+In a 2004 ceremony at Buckingham Palace, she became a Dame Commander of the British Empire.
+In 2006, she received France’s highest recognition, the Legion of Honor.

-Dr. Goodall’s list of publications includes Hope for Animals and Their World: How Endangered Species are Being Rescued from the Brink, two overviews of her work at Gombe — In the Shadow of Man and Through a Window — as well as two autobiographies in letters, the best- selling autobiography Reason for Hope and many children’s books.
+Dr. Goodall’s published works include the best-selling autobiography Reason for Hope, Hope for Animals and Their World: How Endangered Species are Being Rescued from the Brink, and two overviews of her work at Gombe — In the Shadow of Man and Through a Window.
+Additionally, she has published two autobiographies in letters and many children’s books, including My Life with the Chimpanzees--a true favorite.
 The Chimpanzees of Gombe: Patterns of Behavior is the definitive scientific work on chimpanzees and is the culmination of Dr. Goodall’s scientific career.
+For a more complete list, please visit the Jane Goodall Institute's list of her published books.